Indicators

 We ensure sustainable management of the supply chain and the use of products and services with low environmental impact.

-The Group's suppliers must sign the Supplier Code of Conduct, in which they undertake to always act ethically and have the appropriate mechanisms to detect and combat fraud, bribery and corruption in all its forms.
+The Group's suppliers must subscribe to the Supplier Code of Conduct, in which they undertake to always act ethically and have the appropriate mechanisms in place to detect and combat fraud, bribery and corruption in all its forms.